huggingface/huggingface_hub/docs/hub/main.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/rkCly_cbMBk" title="Managing a repo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## How can I rename or transfer a repo?

+You can go to the settings page in any repo to achieve this.
+Note that there are certain limitations in terms of use cases.

+Moving can be used for three use cases ✅
+- Renaming a repository within same user.
+- Renaming a repository within same organization.
+- Transfering repository from user to an organization.

+Moving does not work for ❌
+- Transfering a repository from an organization to another user or organization.
+- Transfering a repository from user A to user B.

+If these are use cases you need help with, please send us an email at **website at huggingface.co**.

 ## What's the origin of 🤗 name?

 🤗